Garfield's Pet Force: Plot

 On the planet Dorkon, Professor Wally shows Emperor Jon his new invention, the Moscram ray gun, a device powered by the Klopman crystal that can scramble inanimate objects and organisms into new creatures under the user's control, but the Emperor is more concerned about finding a wife to continue the royal line.
 Soon a warship led by Vetvix lands outside the palace and Emperor Jon instantly falls in love with her, asking if he can marry her.
 She agrees, sensing an opportunity to steal the Moscram.
 Professor Wally summons the Pet Force against her: Garzooka, Odious, Abnermal, and Starlena, but Vetvix zombifies the Pet Force except Garzooka.
 Garzooka takes the Klopman and escapes with the Professor.
-The professor finds counterparts with DNA matches with the Pet Force and gives Garzooka serums that will transform them into the Pet Force, who then takes off to the Comic World leaving Professor Wally & Vetvix behind.
+The professor finds counterparts with DNA matches with the Pet Force and gives Garzooka red and green serums that will transform them into the Pet Force (green to transform them into Pet Force, red to turn them back to their normal forms), who then takes off to the Comic World leaving Professor Wally & Vetvix behind.

 The situation was revealed to be a comic book Nermal was reading.
 Garfield's friends go to the Comic Studios without him.
-Nermal gets the new Pet Force issue, and Garzooka jumps out of it.
+Nermal gets the new Pet Force issue on the way, and Garzooka jumps out of it.
 Nermal finds that the events that are happening to them are in the comic book, and the rest of the book is blank because they have not happened yet.
 Garzooka heads for Jon's house, and is told where Odie, Arlene, and Nermal are by Garfield.
 Garzooka gives Garfield the Klopman.

 At the Comic Studios, Nermal, Arlene, and Odie notice Garzooka behind them after Nermal sees this in his comic book.
 Garzooka gives them the serums, but they don’t seem to work.
 However, it is time for Odie, Arlene, and Nermal to go to work and Garzooka follows.
 Vetvix captures the real Garfield, mistaking him for Garzooka, and takes the Klopman.
 Garfield escapes.